 Using a chamois towel.

 This is also a major mistake.
-They soak up water well but they don’t lift grit away form the paint.
-Lots of scratches and faded paint are the result.
+They soak up water well but they don’t lift grit away from the paint.
+Lots of scratches and faded paint are the results.

-These are a good idea if you have the budget because anything that reduces the amount of time you have to spend touching your car means you will have fewer scratches in the long run.
+These are good ideas if you have the budget because anything that reduces the amount of time you have to spend touching your car means you will have fewer scratches in the long run.